-Comply with the Club Position Holder Additional Obligations (by-law 3.2); and
+Comply with the Club Position Holder Additional Obligations (by-law 3.2);

 Attend Committee Meetings or provide notice of their inability to attend.
-A Committee Position holder who misses three (3) consecutive meetings without providing notice in advance of each meeting automatically forfeits their position, and the Board may appoint an alternative.
+A Committee Position holder who misses three (3) consecutive meetings without providing notice in advance of each meeting automatically forfeits their position, and the Board may appoint an alternative; and

+Where the Committee Position holder is paid by the Club in any capacity they may not Vote during Committee proceedings.

 Duties of Committee Positions